joshgallantt/inTune-Printer-Installer/README.md

 # inTune Printer Installer

-Adds printers to inTune/My Company Portal
+Adds printers to inTune/My Company Portal so you can manage printers using group policies.

 An example printer file is included for reference.
 If you would like to test using this skip to step 5 using the included .intunewin file.